 The guide will tell about the castle’s inauguration in 1883.
 You’ll hear about the furnishings and how Peles was the first castle in the world to be completely lit by electricity.

 However, as you tour the rooms, what comes through is the humanity within the castle.
 It’s cozy.
 The genuine warmth of a real family living there has seeped into each room.
 The King’s love for Peles Castle is transparent.
 Furniture and design choices must have come from the royal’s deep connection to their summer residence and from what actually made sense from living there.

 Upstairs, bedrooms are not cold chambers as you might expect to find.
 Rather, the King and Queen’s personal tastes are reflected in every detail.
 Can’t you imagine a person sleeping in that bed or reading a book in that chaise?

 Having allowed yourself to get wrapped up in the fairytale of Peles Castle, you just might not want to leave.
-Alas, knowing you must, a friendly carving bids you a cheerful farewell. 🙂 Romania has plenty of other gems like Sibiu and Rasnov Fortress to discover!
+But, knowing you must, a friendly carving bids you a cheerful farewell. 🙂 Not to worry!
+Romania has plenty of other gems like Sibiu and Rasnov Fortress to discover!